Jorineg/ibhelm-dashboard/README.md

 ### Authentication Not Working

 - Verify your Supabase URL and anon key in `.env`
-- Check that Google OAuth is enabled in Supabase dashboard
+- Check that Email OTP/Magic Link is enabled in Supabase dashboard
-- Ensure redirect URLs are correctly configured
+- Ensure your email is not being blocked as spam

 ### Data Not Loading